 For larger or symptomatic tumors, or tumors showing growth over time, surgical removal is usually recommended.
 In most patients, complete removal of these tumors can be safely achieved using a surgical microscope, very fine instruments, and an array of microsurgical techniques.
 In many cases, patients experience an improvement in neurological function (see video).
 In some patients with large dumbbell tumors, spinal stabilization and fusion may be performed following complete tumor removal (see video).

 Preparing for Your Appointment

 Drs.
-Paul C. McCormick, Michael G. Kaiser, Alfred T. Ogden, Christopher E. Mandigo, Sheng-fu (Larry) Lo and Richard C.E.
+Paul C. McCormick, Michael G. Kaiser, Alfred T. Ogden, Christopher E. Mandigo, Patrick C. Reid and Richard C.E.
 Anderson (Pediatric) are experts in treating the spinal schwannomas that arise from schwannomatosis.
 They can also offer you a second opinion.